ASH7P/Retail-ChatBot/README.md

 Try these in the Gradio interface:

-- "What were total sales in City Mall during February?"
+- "What were total sales in C Mall during February?"
 - "Find refund transactions from weekend evenings"
 - "Show failed transactions with high tax amounts"